-USAEC, a subordinate command of IMCOM, is headquartered at Joint Base San Antonio-Fort Sam Houston, Texas.
+USAEC, a subordinate command of IMCOM, is headquartered at Joint Base San Antonio-Fort Sam Houston, Texas, and serves as a brigade-level command.

 The USAEC story began in 1972 when the Army created the program manager for demilitarization of chemical materiel to manage the day-to-day operations of destroying the nation's stockpile of toxic chemical agents and munitions.
 Over the years, USAEC's role has expanded to include many new responsibilities around the world.
 Through all the changes, the command's mission of ensuring maximum use of Army training lands through sound environmental practices and stewardship continues.